sjoerdvankreel/firefly-synth/manual.md

 ## File and plugin format
 - Ffpreset files are shareable between CLAP and VST3.
 - VST3: does sample accurate automation, no note expressions.
-- CLAP: does sample accurate automation, does threadpool, no modulation, no polyphonic modulation.<br/>
+- CLAP: does sample accurate automation, does threadpool, no modulation, no polyphonic modulation.

-However, this synth is quite capable of per-voice modulation on it's own.
+## Feature overview

+See the parameter reference document for details.

+- Up to 32 voices in polyphonic mode.
+- On-note versions of all global modulation sources.
+- Per-voice and global audio and CV routing matrices.
+- Oscillator-to-oscillator AM and FM routing matrices.
+- Pitchbend and modwheel linked to external MIDI input.
+- Smoothing controls for MIDI input and host BPM changes.
+- Portamento with tempo syncing and regular/automatic glide mode.
-- MIDI: does PitchBend, ChannelPressure, all CC parameters.
-No MPE support.
+- Responds to MIDI pitchbend, modwheel and all 128 CC parameters.
+- Monitor module with active voice count, cpu and threadpool usage.
+- Per-voice DAHDSR envelopes with tempo syncing, linear and exponential slopes and 3 envelope modes.
+- Oscillators with classic waveforms, DSF synthesis, 2 Karplus-Strong modes, noise generator, unison and hard-sync.
+- Per-voice and global LFO's with tempo syncing, one-shot mode, various waveforms and horizontal and vertical skewing.
+- Per-voice and global FX modules with state variable filter, comb filter, distortion and (global only) reverb, feedback- and multitap delay.

 ## Routing overview
 ![Routing overview](static/routing_overview.png)